PraveenTech005/Problems-In-Programming-Languages/ReadMe.md

 - Learn Programming Languages With Me.
-- A Example For Each Programming Languages Listed Below Is Posted Daily On That Particular Repository.
+- An Example For Each Programming Language Listed Below Is Posted Daily On That Particular Repository.
 - Programming Languages Are :-

   - C